-Change orders look annoying to either or both parties, but there are benefits, but the major benefit is it helps to avoid final deliverable rejection from the owner.
+Change orders look annoying to either or both parties, but there are benefits, but the major benefit is avoiding final deliverable rejection from the owner.

 To maintain a change order form helps in this cause.
 Change Order form template is always the same within the organization to keep the harmony.

-Every project has some issues regarding design change or any other major attribute but frequent change is always not good.
-It shows a lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on later stage”.
+Every project has issues regarding design change or any other major attribute, but frequent change is always not good.
+It shows a lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on a later stage.”
 However, less than 10% amount change orders are reasonable & help for the acceptable deliverable to the customer.